tq-bit/qache/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-I created Qache to provide secure and predictable HTTP - caching in a Vue app.
+Qache was created to provide secure and predictable HTTP - caching for one of my Vue apps.
 Besides caching single values, it also needed to keep related entries in sync.
 As a consequence, it comes with a few opinionated (but optional) default features:

 - **One cache per API resource** -> Each endpoint an application targets must have its own Qache instance
 - **Schema validation** -> The first entry that is added into the cache defines the schema for other entries
 - **Default TTL** -> Default TTL for entries is set to 15 minutes
 - **Type safety** -> You can use Typescript Generics to improve Qache's intellisense
+- **Automatic cache updates** -> When a single entry is created or updated by its key, related entries are automatically updated as well

 <p align="right">(<a href="#top">back to top</a>)</p>